plexypay/docs-portal/docs/getting_started.md

 ## Step 2: Get your private API key

-To acquire the private API key, please email us on support@foropay.eu.
+To acquire the private API key, please email us on support@plexypay.com.
 You can later use the received key to send requests to our API.